-You either love it or you hate it.
+You either love it, or you hate it.

-You celebrate it or you ignore it.
+You celebrate it, or you ignore it.

-You recite poetry and make professions of romance and love, or you’re going off on a tangent about how it’s a made up holiday and the stores just want your money!
+People recite poetry and make professions of romance and love, or you’re going off on a tangent about how it’s a made up holiday and the stores just want your money!